-At the University of Bridgeport, opportunities are available for personal growth, relaxation, leadership development, and recreation.
+At the University of Bridgeport, opportunities are available for personal growth, leadership development, relaxation, and recreation.
 Student involvement opportunities vary from cultural, artistic, civic, political, and athletic activities to recreational opportunities.
-All activities and programs are an important element of college life and the education process.
-The planning of student activities is done with the purpose of complementing and enhancing the academic mission of the University; improving campus community spirit; providing constructive social interaction; and contributing to students’ physical, emotional and intellectual development.
-All policies and procedures specifically for clubs and organizations are outlined in the Club Manual.
+Activities and programs complement and enhance the academic mission of the University, improve campus community spirite provide constructive social interaction, and contribute to students’ physical, emotional and intellectual development.
+All policies and procedures specific to clubs and organizations are outlined in the Club Manual.

 All clubs and organizations must register with the Center for Student Involvement and the Student Government Association.
-If you are interested in obtaining more information about any group or if you have other questions relating to clubs or organizations, confer with the staff of the Center for Student Involvement, Student Center Room 231.
+Students who are interested in obtaining more information about any group or have other questions relating to clubs or organizations, should confer with the staff of the Center for Student Involvement, located in the Student Center Room 231.
 Students are not authorized to enter into contracts with any vendors; all commitments must be made through the Student Involvement staff.

 For a list of Registered Clubs and Organizations (subject to change), please visit knightlife.bridgeport.edu.

 The requirements for the formation of a new student organization are as follows:

 - A charter membership of no fewer than, but not limited to, ten full-time students who are in good academic standing (minimum of 2.00 GPA) after at least one semester at the University of Bridgeport.
 Students in their first semester at UB can be granted an exception by Student Involvement following an advisory meeting.